Shreyas-99926/Face_Recognition_Attendance_System/README.md

 Test Run
 -----------------------
 After creating the enviroment and installing the packages, open the IDE terminal/command line to run the program.
 Using the code below.
 ```
 python main.py
 ```

-Create a folder named ImagesUnknown and
-TrainingImage if not found with the project